shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 ## Cross-Device support

 If video ads are to succeed, they must be able to play across devices.
-Xandr Video is designed to render and monetize video for desktop web, mobile web, and mobile app contexts.
+Microsoft Advertising Video is designed to render and monetize video for desktop web, mobile web, and mobile app contexts.

 Our focus with video clients is on mobile web and desktop web.
 Through